Quality is a habit

 A worse index does not ship.

 Search quality has to be more than a claim.
-Every new index is tested against public question sets and against Argand's own human-judged searches.
-If the new build makes results worse, it does not reach users.
+Every new index is scored against public test sets and Argand's own human-judged searches before it can reach users.

 Public test set Argand Reference Better by